just1inmany/CS-230-Group-4/README.md

 # Item 2:

-**A. Core Values - Give core values of company answering questions: How do you want to be thought off?
+**A. Core Values - Give core values of company answering questions: How do you want to be thought of?
 What are the details of the core values of the company?**

     1. Our company wants to be seen as an upfront and organized buisness.
     2. Our second core value is to strive to to be as user friendly and as convient to our customers as possible.